Uldarico A. Alviola

 Uldarico Aguilar Alviola Sr. (born July 4, 1883, and died April 29, 1966) was a Filipino Visayan civil servant, novelist, and editor from Cebu, Philippines.
-While he wrote in English and Spanish, his published works in Cebuano language earned him the title, "Dean of Cebuano Writers."
+While he wrote in English and Spanish, his published works in the Cebuano language earned him the title "Dean of Cebuano Writers."

 Early life

-He was born in Barangay San Roque, Cebu City, Philippines on July 4, 1883.
+He was born in Barangay San Roque, Cebu City, Philippines, on July 4, 1883.
 Little is known about his wife, although she was described to have the maiden surname of Calsas.
 Their family had 11 children namely Corazon, Filomena, Lourdes, Manuel, Marciano, Rosario, Socorro, Teresita, Uldarico Jr, Victor, and Virtud,.